nvm-sh/nvm/README.markdown

     NVM_IOJS_ORG_MIRROR=https://iojs.org/dist nvm install iojs-v1.0.3

 `nvm use` will not, by default, create a "current" symlink.
 Set `$NVM_SYMLINK_CURRENT` to "true" to enable this behavior, which is sometimes useful for IDEs.

+### .nvmrc

+You can create a `.nvmrc` file containing version number in the project root directory (or any parent directory).
+`nvm use`, `nvm install`, `nvm exec`, `nvm run`, and `nvm which` will all respect an `.nvmrc` file when a version is not supplied.

+For example, to make nvm default to the latest 5.9 release for the current directory:

+    $ echo "5.9" > .nvmrc

+Then when you run nvm:

+    $ nvm use
+    Found '/path/to/project/.nvmrc' with version <5.9>
+    Now using node v5.9.1 (npm v3.7.3)

 ### Deeper Shell Integration